karatovv/ShanghaiMoon/README.md

-Osu! scoring system and gameplay in Etterna:
+<h2 align="center">Osu! scoring system and gameplay in Etterna</h2>

 1. Note priority is the same as in osu!.
-Priority determines the order in which notes are accepted.
+Priority determines the order in which notes are judged.
 In Etterna, the closest note to the receptor is accepted first, in osu! - the oldest and not missed one.
 <h3 align="center">Simple visual explanation:</h3>

 <p align="center">